photo17

 Africa and the Middle East are witnessing one of the fastest digital transformations globally.
 According to GSMA, smartphone penetration in Sub-Saharan Africa surpassed 50% in 2025, and in the Gulf Cooperation Council (GCC) countries, mobile internet usage exceeds 90%.
 This rapid adoption has reshaped consumer behavior and created fertile ground for performance marketing strategies.

 Consumers in these regions rely heavily on mobile-first shopping experiences and trust social proof from micro-influencers and peer recommendations.
+These behaviors are shaping mobile-first affiliate ecosystems where content, payments, and conversion journeys are optimized primarily for smartphones rather than desktop environments.
 Localized content, regional payment methods, and trust-based communication have become central to affiliate conversion success.

 Key factors influencing consumer behavior include: